Open-Source-Community/linux-handbook/Chapter 5.md

-# compressing file
+# Compressing file

-## what is data compression?
+## What is data compression?

 Data compression is the process of encoding or modifying data using functions or an algorithm to reduce its size.
 Fundamentally, it involves re-encoding information using fewer bits than the original representation.

-## why data compression?
+## Why data compression?

-data compression is important for reducing file size to be transferred easily and use less space when stored.
+Data compression is important for reducing file size to be transferred easily and use less space when stored.

 ## Compressing files in Linux

-files in Linux can be compressed or decompressed using the **`gzip`** tool.
+Files in Linux can be compressed or decompressed using the **`gzip`** tool.

-### compresssing files
+### Compresssing files

-use `gzip filename` and it will be compressed and replaced with the compressed file `filename.gz`.
+Use `gzip filename` and it will be compressed and replaced with the compressed file `filename.gz`.

-### decompressing files
+### Decompressing files

-you can decompress files compressed by `gzip` by adding flag `-d` to the command so it becomes `gzip -d filename.gz`.
+You can decompress files compressed by `gzip` by adding flag `-d` to the command so it becomes `gzip -d filename.gz`.

 ### Other useful flags

-there are plenty of flags that can be used and there is some of them
+There are plenty of flags that can be used and there is some of them

 - `-k` keeps the original file and makes a new file for the compressed one.
 - `-l` for compressed files it show: